skluck/infrastructure-as-code-runner/README.md

-# infrastructure-as-code-runner
+# Infrastructure as Code - Runner

-A docker image and set of scripts that make running terraform safe and consistent.
+A docker environment and set of scripts that make running terraform safe and consistent.